-Students may exit the program at the end of Level I and are eligible to sit for the NCLEX-PN exam.
+Students may exit at the end of PN Certificate Practical Nursing Program and are eligible to sit for the NCLEX-PN exam.

 Students should be aware that meeting minimum requirements does not guarantee an opening in either level.

 The Nursing Program has its own application forms and processes.
 Forms are available in the Nursing Office and online.